Victims to get more time to report domestic abuse in England and Wales

 Common assault cases include things like a push, threatening words or being spat at and are normally dealt with at magistrates court.

+The clock starts from the date of the incident, and within the next six months, a victim needs to have come forward and the police have to have carried out their work to secure a charge against the alleged perpetrator, or the case will be dropped.

-Victims of domestic common assault are sometimes reluctant to come forward and the cases can be complex - which is why campaigners say the police should be given more time before having to bring charges.
+Victims of domestic common assault are sometimes reluctant to report incidents and the cases can be complex - which is why campaigners say the police should be given more time before having to bring charges.

+The argument for the time limit was to keep the criminal justice system moving, especially when there is now such a backlog of cases to be heard following Covid.

+But Labour MP Yvette Cooper, who chairs the Commons Home Affairs Committee, said the number of incidents being "timed out" because of the six month factor was "shocking".

 Three-quarters of all domestic abuse cases - including sexual assaults - are closed early without the suspect being charged, according to a report by HM inspector of constabulary.